-Adrian Kosmaczewski is a writer, a software developer and a trainer.
-He is a published author, and has worked as a professional software developer since 1996.
+Adrian Kosmaczewski is a software expert with over 25 years of experience.
+He is a published author, trainer, and speaker.
+He has written many books about software development and has shipped cloud, mobile, and desktop apps since 1996.
 Adrian holds a Master in Information Technology from the University of Liverpool.

 When not coding or teaching, Adrian likes to spend time with his wife Claudia, his cat Max and his Olivetti Lettera 22 typewriter.